DelfsEngineering/betterforms-figma-bridge/README.md

    - Navigate to: `Plugins` → `Development` → `Import plugin from manifest...`

 4. **Select the manifest file:**
-   - Browse to the cloned repository
+   - Browse to the cloned repository folder: `betterforms-figma-bridge/`
-   - Navigate to: `betterforms-figma-bridge/figma-plugin/`
    - Select the `manifest.json` file
    - Click **Open**